 - Flexible work times alleviate the pressure of the strict 9-5 workday.
 For example, team members who are parents might be offline in the afternoon to provide childcare but will resume work in the evening after dinner.

-These expressed understanding of out-of-work responsibilities are just a few of the ways we empower our TLP Education colleagues as whole people, in and outside of work.
+These expressed understanding of out-of-work responsibilities are just a few of the ways we empower our Gradient Learning colleagues whole people, in and outside of work.

 We’ve learned a lot as a fully-remote organization, and we welcome you to explore our Guiding Principles for a Remote Organization.
 This resource shares our learnings and key reflection questions to consider as you aim to build a cohesive, enthusiastic, and productive environment for your own team.